Gummer’s How, Finsthwaite Heights, Bigland Barrow, Staveley Fell and Raven’s Barrow (Cartmel Fell) – Route Introduction

-Latterbarrow and Claife Heights are two of Alfred Wainwright’s Outlying Fells of Lakeland.
-They’re situated in the south of the Lake District National Park.
-This route card suggests a fantastic route for someone peak bagging the Outlying Fells of Lakeland.
+Gummer’s How, Finsthwaite Heights, Bigland Barrow, Staveley Fell and Cartmel Fell are five walks featured in Alfred Wainwright’s Outlying Fells of Lakeland book.
+The original routes hike the five fells individually, but this single round visits all five summits in the Lake District National Park.
+This route card is a fantastic option for someone peak bagging the Outlying Fells of Lakeland.

-Adventurer Nic walked this route on Wednesday 29th July 2020.
-These were Outlier numbers 70 and 71 of 116 for Nic.
+Adventurer Nic walked this route on Monday 28th December 2020.
+These were Outlier numbers 108 to 112 of 116 for Nic.
 Here, she explains how you can bag these outlying fells too.

 The Lead Up

 A few days earlier we’d hiked a circuit including Howes and Seat Robert in the far eastern Lake District.
 I chose Gummer’s How and the four fells close to the southern tip to Windermere for my penultimate Outlying Fells of Lakeland hike, and I was joined by my boyfriend James and friend Katie.

 The start point for this walk was the same as the start point for Newton Fell (North) – a layby opposite the ‘Chapel House – Forestry England’ sign.
 We followed the wide track up into the woods.
 After 400m we took a footpath that was grassy, muddy and steep.
 This opened up at the top and we got a sneak peak of Finsthwaite Heights.
 It was early and the views were all tinged with blue.